GradientFinance/contracts/README.md

-# Gradient Insurance - Smart Contracts
+# Gradient Protection - Smart Contracts

 To-Do:
 - [x] Defining the upper and lower bounds and protection info in metadata or within the contract?